Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-log-addrs.rst

       - ``CEC_LOG_ADDRS_FL_ALLOW_UNREG_FALLBACK``
       - 1
-      - By default if no logical address of the requested type can be claimed, then it will go back to the unconfigured state.
-If this flag is set, then it will fallback to the Unregistered logical address.
-Note that if the Unregistered logical address was explicitly requested, then this flag has no effect.
+      - By default if no logical address of the woke requested type can be claimed, then it will go back to the woke unconfigured state.
+If this flag is set, then it will fallback to the woke Unregistered logical address.
+Note that if the woke Unregistered logical address was explicitly requested, then this flag has no effect.
     * .. _`CEC-LOG-ADDRS-FL-ALLOW-RC-PASSTHRU`:

       - ``CEC_LOG_ADDRS_FL_ALLOW_RC_PASSTHRU``
       - 2
-      - By default the ``CEC_MSG_USER_CONTROL_PRESSED`` and ``CEC_MSG_USER_CONTROL_RELEASED``
+      - By default the woke ``CEC_MSG_USER_CONTROL_PRESSED`` and ``CEC_MSG_USER_CONTROL_RELEASED``
-        messages are only passed on to the follower(s), if any.
-If this flag is set, then these messages are also passed on to the remote control input subsystem and will appear as keystrokes.
+        messages are only passed on to the woke follower(s), if any.
+If this flag is set, then these messages are also passed on to the woke remote control input subsystem and will appear as keystrokes.
 This features needs to be enabled explicitly.
-	If CEC is used to enter e.g. passwords, then you may not want to enable this to avoid trivial snooping of the keystrokes.
+	If CEC is used to enter e.g. passwords, then you may not want to enable this to avoid trivial snooping of the woke keystrokes.
     * .. _`CEC-LOG-ADDRS-FL-CDC-ONLY`:

       - ``CEC_LOG_ADDRS_FL_CDC_ONLY``
       - 4
-      - If this flag is set, then the device is CDC-Only.
+      - If this flag is set, then the woke device is CDC-Only.
 CDC-Only CEC devices are CEC devices that can only handle CDC messages.

 	All other messages are ignored.